Understand guilt

 “The project’s huge and there’s only so much I can realistically get done myself.
 I’ll pull the team together to discuss options.”

-Situation
+Situation 5

-A volunteer co-ordinator asked one of their volunteers to work on a different task because they seemed to be struggling with what they’d originally been assigned.
+A volunteer coordinator asked one of their volunteers to work on a different task because they seemed to be struggling with what they’d originally been assigned.
 The volunteer seems devastated.

 Guilt-provoking thoughts